EkeneMyke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displays contents of 2 files at once.
 ### Last lines of a file
 Prints the last ten lines of a file.
+### I'd prefer the first ones actually
+Prints the first ten lines of a file.